Rock All Night: Production

-According to another account, what happened was two days before filming there was a change in the schedule of The Platters and they were only going to be available for one day so Griffith rewrote the script in 48 hours.

 The film was at one stage known as Rock'n'Roll Girl.

 Songwriter and manager Buck Ram offered a slew of his musical talent such as The Platters, accompanied by the Eddie Beal sextet with Eric Dolphy on baritone saxophone, The Blockbusters, and Nora Hayes to AIP in return for having the sole rights to a soundtrack album for the film.
 Corman filmed Ram's acts lip-synching their tunes on a separate set that comprise the beginning of the film.
 Rock All Night was made in five days and originally appeared as a double feature with Dragstrip Girl.

 Comedian Lord Buckley had planned to be in the film, but when he was unavailable, one of Corman's stock company and a writer for Buckley, Mel Welles imitated Buckley in the role of "Sir Bop".
 Corman was worried no one would understand what Wells was saying so Wells wrote a dictionary of hip talk for the film.

 Dick Miller, a former Navy boxing champion, played the role Dane Clark did in the television show, with Russell Johnson playing the role that Lee Marvin originated.
+It was the first film for Abby Dalton, who had been introduced to Corman through a friend; she made several films for the director and introduced him to Jeff Corey.

+Corman said "To get the film shot within a week, I'd go all day with just the lunch break, then shoot till dinner time.
+Then after a bite to eat, I'd work on the next day's shots and production problems, get a few hours' sleep and begin again the next day."

 Despite the short shooting schedule and minimal locations (only two sets), Corman always regarded the movie as a personal favourite.

-Quentin Tarantino
+In 1982 Corman said "I haven't seen the film in the longest time and have no idea of what it would look like today, but I remember it as a warm, funny story.
+It might seem a little bit static on the screen today because it was shot, largely, on one set.
+I loved it at the time."